 E&C professionals are expected to have knowledge and understanding of global and domestic regulatory guidelines and standards, as well as of the broader regulatory landscape for their specific sector.
 They are expected to understand the business, its goals, and its strategy.

 The long list of job responsibilities for the E&C professional includes program leadership, internal engagement, problem-solving, and know-how.
 The E&C professional demonstrates the skill to design and implement controls and conduct collaborative risk assessments.
 They build effective communications and training plans to instill the importance of being an ethical company top-to-bottom and are instrumental in creating a robust speak-up culture.
-E&C professionals are also proficient in project and people management, capable of building bridges with employees at all levels.
+E&C professionals are also proficient in project and people management, and capable of building bridges with employees at all levels.
 They provide Board members with everything they need to fulfill the organization’s fiduciary duties, so need to be able to persuade and motivate leaders and employees to do the right thing while protecting the company’s reputation and value.

 At the same time, E&C professionals act as gatekeepers and managers of risk.
 They need to understand technology enough to appreciate its value to E&C initiatives and processes and be able to spot and leverage innovative solutions to help deliver E&C programs and to manage risk.